Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Application

-\begin{remark} \rm{} Theorem \ref{theorem:sgd-2} implies that high probability risk bounds for SGD optimization algorithm can be up to $O(1/n^2)$ and the rate is dimension-free in high-dimensional learning problems.
+\begin{remark} \rm{} Theorem \ref{theorem:sgd-2} implies that high probability risk bounds for SGD optimization algorithm can be up to $\tilde{O}(1/n^2)$ and the rate is dimension-free in high-dimensional learning problems.
 We compare Theorem \ref{theorem:sgd-2} with most related work.
-For algorithmic stability, high probability risk bounds in \cite{fan2024high} is up to $O(1/n)$ when choosing optimal iterate number $T$ for SGD optimization algorithm.
+For algorithmic stability, high probability risk bounds in \citet{fan2024high} is up to $\tilde{O}(1/n)$ when choosing optimal iterate number $T$ for SGD optimization algorithm.
 To the best of knowledge, we are faster than all the existing bounds.
-The best high probability risk bounds of order $O(1/n^2)$ are given by \cite{li2021improved} via uniform convergence, which require the sample number $n = \Omega( \gamma d/\mu)$ depending on dimension $d$. \end{remark}
+The best high probability risk bounds $\tilde{O}(1/n^2)$ are given by \cite{li2021improved} via uniform convergence, which require the same iterate number $T \asymp n^2$ and the sample number $n = \Omega( \gamma^2 d/\mu^2)$ depending on dimension~$d$.

+Although a considerable amount of theoretical (eg: \cite{lei2021generalization}) and practical (eg: \cite{pillaud2018statistical}) evidence indicates that multi-pass SGD can enhance the model's generalization performance.
+Someone may only utilize one-pass SGD in practice due to the large volume of data, which means that $T \asymp n$.
+In fact, when $T \asymp n $ and $F(\rvw^*) = O(1)$, our bound is $\tilde{O}(1/n)$, which is also the sharpest hight probability bound under $T \asymp n$ iterations.
+For comparison, there are two results in stability analysis that are similar to ours.
+One is the $ \tilde{O}( 1/n ) $ result when $T \asymp n $~\cite{lei2020fine}, but it pertains to the expected version and also needs $F(\rvw^*) = 0$.
+The high-probability version is significantly more challenging.
+Currently, the best result under the high-probability version is also $\tilde{O}(1/n)$~\cite{li2021improved}, but~\cite{li2021improved} requires $T \asymp n^2$ iterations. \end{remark}